raddva/levrey-chatbot/README.md

 ## 🌍 Live Demo

-🔗 Coming soon — hosted for free on Streamlit Cloud.
+🔗 This bot has been deployed with Streamlit Cloud [here](https://levrey.streamlit.app/)

 ---